boyum/shrink-text/README.md

 # shrink-text
-Automatically shrinks text to fit its containing element with vanilla JS
+Recursively shrinks text to fit its containing element with vanilla JS